MitchCodes/Batchbrake/README.md

 # Batchbrake

-A cross-platform desktop application for batch video conversion using HandBrakeCLI.
+A Windows desktop application for batch video conversion using HandBrakeCLI.
 Built with Avalonia UI and .NET 8, Batchbrake provides an intuitive drag-and-drop interface for managing video encoding queues with preset management and parallel processing capabilities.
+While the application is built on cross-platform technology, official releases are provided for Windows only.

 ## Features